Angie-commits/NOTES/README.md

 Normalization is a systematic technique used to organize data in a database to reduce redundancy and improve data integrity.

-### Purpose of Normalization
+### Purposes of Normalization

 1. *Remove data redundancy* - Eliminate duplicate data storage
-2. *Ensure proper data dependencies* - Maintain logical relationships between data
+2. *Ensure proper data dependencies* - Maintain relationships between data that make sense

 ### Database Anomalies